brunokoga/pathfinder-markdown/prd_markdown/bestiary3/demodand.md

 The titans' sculpted paragons of might charred and melted, oozing into twisted shapes.
 These shapes, however, clung tenaciously to the spark of life imparted to them.

 Thus the demodands were born—a hideous race of creatures imbued with the fickle cruelty of their masters.
 Misshapen and foul to behold, demodands are known by some scholars as titanspawn.
 Despite their physical repulsiveness, however, all demodands possess a drop of their creators' titanic power.
 This trace of near-divine power makes them as formidable as they are vicious, and many demon lords have spent years, if not centuries, waging wars, foiling raids, and undoing the damage that demodands cause.
 As the thanatotic titans expand their influence and holdings in the Abyss with immortal patience, it is the demodands who act as their shock troops, generals, and slavers.
 Their preferred captives are mortals with some connection to the gods, such as clerics, paladins, or other believers.
 Demodands take great pleasure in torturing such captives before subjecting them to lives of abject servitude.
 During the countless years of ensuing labor, demodands slip foul, insidious whispers into the ears of their slaves, designed to challenge and ultimately erode their captives' faith.
-Those that succumb are taken before one of the thanatotic titans to be âredeemed,â and are then sent back into the world as new believers, spreading the âtrueâ faith of the evil titans.
+Those that succumb are taken before one of the thanatotic titans to be “redeemed,” and are then sent back into the world as new believers, spreading the “true” faith of the evil titans.
 Such mortals often form clandestine cults dedicated to thanatotic worship, and are closely monitored by the demodands who first captured them.
 For those mortal slaves whose faith will not break, the demodands ensure that their bodies eventually do.

 Demodands have no such ulterior motives when they take demons as slaves, for they see their abyssal cohorts as little more than powerful servants to be used for their innate strength and spell-like powers.
 In particular, demodands prize powerful demons like glabrezus or nalfeshnees as status symbols if they can be held, and turn these slaves into bodyguards, or gladiators in the fabled thanatotic arenas.
 Shaggy demodands are also known to mount entire invasions into alternate planes of the Abyss to capture incubi and succubi to serve as pleasure slaves to themselves or their titan masters.